Erlanger Health System Response to Coronavirus (COVID-19)

-Children under age 16 will not be allowed except under extraordinary circumstances.
+Children under age 14 will not be allowed except under extraordinary circumstances.
 Erlanger Western Carolina Hospital will not allow children under age 12.

 Baroness and Children’s Hospitals Entrances:

-Entrances - Visitors for Baroness Hospital must enter from the main parking garage entrance that leads to the gift shop.
+Entrances - Visitors for Baroness Hospital must enter from the main parking garage “Main Entrance” that leads to the gift shop.
 Visitors for Children’s Hospital must enter through the Children’s Hospital parking garage entrance (opposite from Main Hospital Entrance).
-Visitors who enter through the emergency department to visit an inpatient will be directed to the entry points for screening.
+Visitors who enter through the Emergency Department to visit an inpatient will be directed outside to these entry points for screening.

 Erlanger Western Carolina Hospital Entrance: